FilippoDude/Bash-Scripts/README.md

 This is one of my first bash scripts that i actually publish on github.

+Right now this section only includes the dockerStarter script wich is a script for linux Docker.

 This is a script that is meant to be used for starting up Dockers quickly.

 It can: